-Although the main reported cause of glaucoma after a penetrating injury is the development of peripheral anterior synechiae [2,4], in this case, the mechanism that caused glaucoma was the capsular rupture by a sharp element and the consequent release of lens fragments.
-The ocular inflammation and the obstruction of the TM caused by these lens material then predisposed to the development of angular synechiae.
-Due to the delay of the patient in attending, we do not know if he initially had any additional damage like hyphema, which could have contributed to the formation of these PAS.
+peripheral anterior synechiae [3,5], in this case, the mechanism that caused glaucoma was the capsular rupture by a sharp element and the consequent release of lens fragments.
+The ocular inflammation and the obstruction of the TM caused by this lens material then predisposed to the development of angular synechiae.
+Due to the delay of the patient in attending, we do not know if he initially had a hyphema, which could have contributed to the formation of these PAS.